Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 ![Name Feed](){height="" width="50%"}

 You'll then see several options related to ProGet's [Vulnerability Scanning and Blocking](/docs/proget/sca/vulnerabilities) features.
-These are only for users looking to use third party OSS packages.
+These are only for users looking to use third-party OSS packages.
 Leave these boxes unchecked, and select [Set Feed Features].

 ![SCA Features](/resources/docs/proget-cran-internal-sca.png){height="" width="50%"}